ninja-ide/ninja-ide-documentation/docs/plugin.rst

         def get_context_menus(self):
             """
-            Should Return an iterable of QMenu for the context type of the new project type
+            Should return an iterable of QMenu for the context type of the new project type
             """

 ISymbolsHandler